 Key Takeaways

-The federal government has launched an online portal for businesses to request $166 billion in tariff refunds after the Supreme Court ruled Trump's tariffs unconstitutional.
-The process will take months and is limited to certain entries, with consumers ineligible for direct refunds.
+The federal government has launched an online portal for businesses to request $166 billion in tariff refunds following a Supreme Court ruling that President Donald Trump's tariffs were unconstitutional.
+The process is expected to take months due to system limitations.

 The refund process follows a February Supreme Court ruling that found Trump lacked constitutional authority to impose the tariffs under the International Emergency Economic Powers Act (IEEPA).
 The court determined that Congress, not the president, holds authority over such taxes.
 This decision set the stage for lower courts to order the government to return the funds.